Terms and Conditions of Business

-- Our time is charged in units of 6 minutes.
+12. Our time is charged in units of 6 minutes.
 Details of our current hourly charges for your matter are stated in our Letter of Engagement.
-Our hourly rates are reviewed and increased annually to reflect increases in overhead costs and inflation.
+Our hourly rates are reviewed annually with effect from 1 April each year.
 If our hourly rates change during the course of your matter, we will inform you of any changes before they take effect.

 H Payment Arrangements

-- You are entitled to make a complaint to us about your invoice if you are dissatisfied with it (see client care section below).
+26. You are entitled to make a complaint to us about your invoice if you are dissatisfied with it (see complaints section below).
 You may object to the invoice by making a complaint to the Legal Ombudsman and/or by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
 The Legal Ombudsman may not consider a complaint about the invoice if you have applied to the court for an assessment of the bill.

 I Interest Payments and Client Deposits

-- Where you deposit money with us in our client account, we will ensure that the money is held with an authorised clearing bank or building society in accordance with the SRA Accounts Rules 2019.
+35. Where you deposit money with us in our client account, we will ensure that the money is held with an authorised clearing bank or building society in accordance with the SRA Accounts Rules.